Synthetic Control Inference for Staggered Adoption: Estimating the Effects of Board Gender Diversity Policies

 \subsection{Background}

-Gender equality has made great progress in the past century, but while the gender gap on higher education and entry-level employment has reduced, the gap at the higher business decision making roles remains large \citep{MarianneBertrandClaudiaGoldin2011}.
+Gender equality has made great progress in the past century, but while the gender gap on higher education and entry-level employment has reduced, the gap at the higher business decision making roles remains large; see \citet{MarianneBertrandClaudiaGoldin2011}.
 The EU impact assessment in 2012 claims that women account for 60\% of new university graduates who enter the work force, 35\% of the European parliament members, but merely 13.7\% of corporate board seats in large listed companies.

-To address the low representation of female on corporate boards, Norway was the first to propose a 40\% quota in 2002.
-Since then, 13 European countries adopted similar policies between 2007 and 2017 in a staggered manner.
-Most recently, California signed a bill in September 2018 requiring California corporate boards to include at least one woman by the end of 2019, and at least 2-3 7 woman by July 2021 depending on total board members \citep[Los Angeles Times]{McGreevy2018}.
+To address the low female representation on corporate boards, Norway first proposed a 40\% quota in 2002.
+Between 2007 and 2017, 13 European countries adopted similar policies in a staggered manner.
+These policies are either a board gender quota, or a disclosure mandate requiring firms to discuss board gender diversity plans and progress.
+Outside the EU, California signed a board gender quota bill in 2018 (Los Angeles Times; see \citealp{McGreevy2018}), and several other US states have considered similar policies.

 Many papers criticize the immediate damage brought by a gender quota.
-From a firm perspective, \cite{Ahern2012} finds that stock price dropped at the initial proposal of the quota law in Norway, suggesting firms chose their board structure to maximize firm value before the gender quota policy.
-They further find that the number of public firms declined substantially compared to the number of private firms, evidencing avoidance behavior as a result of the gender quota.
-However, a more recent paper, \cite{Eckbo2016} fails to find the same effect. \cite{Lu2019} finds that due to supply constraint of female directors, firms subject to the quota hire more foreign female directors, and female directors with less public board experience.
+From a firm perspective, \citet{Ahern2012} finds that the stock price dropped after Norway’s quota proposal, and that the number of public firms declined, a pattern suggesting avoidance behavior.
+However, \citet{Eckbo2022} finds no such effect. \citet{Lu2019} finds that, due to the supply constraint, firms subject to the quota hire more foreign or less experienced female directors.

-These papers suggest that in the short run, quota causes distortion from the optimal market-driven equilibrium.
-However, these findings alone cannot speak to the desirability of the policy.
-It is important to study the intended benefits of a board gender policy, especially in the long run.
-Recently, \cite{Bertrand2018} revisits the Norwegian quota setting by studying the long term impact seven years after the quota became compulsory, they find a reduction in gender pay gap within boards, but do not find an increase in female representation or earnings in other roles outside of the board room.
-In other words, the quota rule benefited female directors but did not trickle down to other female leadership roles, which was also a goal of the quota mandate in Norway.
-They further examine other wider social impacts, and find an increase in female pursuing an education in business, but they also find the same result for engineering degrees.
+However, short-run evidence of policy distortions alone cannot speak to the desirability of the policies.
+It is important to study the intended benefits of a board gender policy, especially in the long run. \citet{Bertrand2018} study the effects seven years after Norway's quota policy and show that quotas benefited female directors but did not extend to other positions over time, which was also a goal of the policy.